NauticusOfficial/help-center/docs/1_getting-started.md

 2. Choose whether you want to be verified as an ‘Individual’ or as a  representative of a ‘Business’.
 If you select ‘Business’ you will need  to fill out a form and email it in.
 The rest of this guide only applies  if you select ‘Individual’.

+**Note** Under Australian law a *“Sole Trader”* is an individual who runs a business (_‘trading’ in this sense does not refer to crypto trading_).
+“Sole Traders” have an Australian Business Number and put aside tax to  pay at the end of each financial year.
+So if you aren’t Australian and  don’t have an ABN select ‘No’.

 ![KYC02b](https://nauticus.exchange/help/images/Exchange/KYC02b.png)

 3. You’ll then land on this page.
 Please kindly fill out the information requested.